A Fun-Filled Yokohama Day Trip Guide

 Landmark Tower at Minato Mirai (みなとみらい)

-Once you’re full from delicious ramen and tasty Kirin beer, head back into the Minato Mirai area of Yokohama which has tons of places to shop.
+Once you’re full of delicious ramen and tasty Kirin beer, head back into the Minato Mirai area of Yokohama which has tons of places to shop.
 If you’re into killer views, Landmark Tower is a must.
 Buy a ticket and go up to the 69th floor for a sweeping panoramic view of the city – on a clear day, you might even be able to see Mount Fuji!

 Money-saving tip: If you want to visit the Landmark Tower buy your tickets online in advance to save 100-200 yen per ticket!